 Rather than getting lost in details we won’t be able to hear while working or on the go, we focused the rest of our testing on other sound issues.
 We looked for any lag while watching videos and robotic or spotty voices during phone calls.
 All of our headphones sounded better than an average pair, but our top contenders from Sony and Bose still lead the pack.

 The Best Over-Ear Headphones

-After all, Bose has been the pioneer of noise reduction technology ever since they released the first noise-canceling headphones.
+After all, Bose has been the pioneer in noise-reduction technology ever since it released the first noise-canceling headphones.
 It was a close race, but the Sony provide the best experience for those who specifically want noise cancellation.
 Simply put, the noise-canceling controls on the Sony are easier to use.